Cassava Flour Information is my way of trying to help answer your questions about it, how to use it, and why I use it.

 Learning to Use Cassava Flour:

-When I first went Grain-Free I mistakenly made an assumption that bland and tasteless food was my future.
+When I first went Grain-Free I mistakenly assumed that bland and tasteless food was my future.
 If I intended to stay grain-free I needed to figure out how to create yummy, tasty, and delicious whole-food recipes.
-In the hope of finding tasty and delicious recipes, I took to the internet to research grain-free.
+In the hope of finding tasty recipes, I took to the internet to research grain-free.
 Sadly, when I first researched online I saw very few recipes that looked like I wanted to try.
-After suffering through several months of bland food I decided that if I was going to stay grain-free then I needed to create my own recipes.
+After suffering through several months of bland food I decided that if I was going to stay grain-free then I needed to create my recipes.

 I have been writing recipes for 30 years ever since I got married.
 Writing recipes was and still is my hobby.
 This meant I needed to reprogram as well as re-educate my brain in a new way of thinking.
 I began to research alternative flours and how they were being used.
 To tell the truth, many of the ingredients I had never heard of before nor did I know how to use them.
 The next step, therefore, was to do experimentation.